theboycoder/-OLD-Yieldblox-Community-Guide-/YieldbloxPlatformGuide.md

 ![Untitled-2021-12-22-1013-534534](https://user-images.githubusercontent.com/45983304/150628271-ef11f469-cf20-4e31-884e-f0ecb7986558.png)

-Lending is simple, click on the asset you want to lend and enter the amount to deposit from your wallet.
+Lending is simple, click on the asset you want to lend and enter the amount to deposit along with the collateral from your wallet.

 ![9a4b3326dcdc411f82e06ef4fe3dcf46](https://user-images.githubusercontent.com/45983304/150628665-c4663447-3883-4bff-b6b7-c7338ccbeaf5.png)